spirosrap/Deep-Reinforcement-Learning/DDPG/DDPG-Theory.md

 The challenge when using Deep NNs for RL is that optimization algorithms assume that the samples are independently and identically distributed.
 However, in RL the states highly depend on each other when they're generated sequentially.
 Also we have to use mini-batches to take advantage of hardware optimizations.

 To address these issues DDPG uses a replay buffer.
 The replay buffer is a cache of a finite size $\mathcal{R}$ from which the algorithm samples actions randomly.
-So, with we get to train using an uncorrelated transitions, thus improving training.
+So, with the replay buffer we get to train using an uncorrelated transitions, thus improving training.

 ![img](https://cdn-images-1.medium.com/max/1600/1*qV8STzz6mEYIKjOXyibtrQ.png)